Grad Phase Students

 Graduate Program: None chosen yet

 Bio: Radina is an M1 student who was born in a small town at the foot of the Balkans in Bulgaria.
 She has lived in many places such as Toronto, the Philadelphia suburbs, Raleigh, and Tampa amongst others.
-She has research previous experiences in drug delivery, polymer chemistry, biomedical devices, and cell mechanics.
-She is interested in neuroscience research, particularly neurotrauma and neurodegeneration, and would like to integrate her engineering background in future work.
-She has also spent time working at a pain and spine clinic for two years where she really solidified her love for patient care.
+She has researched previous experiences in drug delivery, polymer chemistry, biomedical devices, and cell mechanics.
+She is interested in neuroscience research, particularly neurotrauma and neurodegeneration, and would like to integrate her engineering background into future work.
+She has also spent time working at a pain and spine clinic for two years, where she really solidified her love for patient care.
 Outside of school, Radina loves playing tennis, running, hiking, hanging out with family and friends, and watching sports.

 Polina Wright